DBS Checks and Certificates

 Why should an applicant join the DBS Update Service?

 By joining, applicants will be able to track the progress of their application.
 In most cases, joining the Update Service will remove the need to fill in another paper form saving a lot of time for both the applicant and evidence checker.
 With the applicant's permission, organisations will be able to use the Update Service to see whether the information on the DBS certificate remains the same as the day it was issued.
 Where it does there will be no need to complete another form.
 Where it doesn't (for example if an applicant has moved house, changed names, committed an offence) a new form will need to be completed.
+NB once the Safeguarding Officer has used the Update Service to check out someone's status they also need to make sure they see the original certificate to see if there are any convictions / other inforamtion listed on it.

 How much does it cost to join the DBS Update Service?